Masters W70 marathon world record progression

 Masters W70 marathon world record progression is the progression of world record improvements of the marathon W70 division of Masters athletics.
 Records must be set in properly conducted, official competitions under the standing IAAF rules unless modified by World Masters Athletics.

 The W70 division consists of female athletes who have reached the age of 70 but have not yet reached the age of 75, so exactly from their 70th birthday to the day before their 75th birthday.
 Marathon running is not normally seeded into age divisions so all of these records were set in marathon races open to most other age groups.
+Official records are based on gun time.
+Chip times are indicated by including a "c" after the time.